Who Cannot Live in Assisted Living?

 September 25, 2025

-Assisted living communities provide support for seniors who need help with daily activities while maintaining independence.
+Assisted living communities offer support for seniors who require assistance with daily activities while maintaining their independence.
 However, not all individuals are suitable candidates.
 Those who may not be eligible include:

 • Severe Medical Conditions: Seniors requiring constant skilled nursing care or intensive medical treatment typically need a nursing home or hospital setting.